 Membership comprises representatives from the Australian, state and territory primary industry or environment departments.
-Representatives from the Commonwealth Scientific and Industrial Research Organisation, Plant Health Australia, Australian Bureau of Agricultural and Resource Economics and Sciences, the Invasive Animals Cooperative Research Centre and New Zealand are observers on the committee.
+Representatives from the Commonwealth Scientific and Industrial Research Organisation, Plant Health Australia, Australian Bureau of Agricultural and Resource Economics and Sciences, the Centre for Invasive Species Solutions and New Zealand are observers on the committee.

 IPAC is supported by a number of technical groups to advise it on technical matters.
 These include the Weeds of National Significance (WoNS) Expert Group, the Weed Incursion and Containment Expert Group, the Vertebrate Pests Incursions Expert Group, the Research, Development and Extension Expert Group, the Freshwater Fish Expert Group and the Established Pest Animals of National Significance Task Group.

 A representative from the states and territories chairs the committee on a rotational basis.
-Mr Bruce Christie from the Department of Primary Industries, New South Wales currently chairs IPAC.
+Dr Bruce Christie from the Department of Primary Industries, New South Wales currently chairs IPAC.

 The Australian Government Department of Agriculture and Water Resources provides secretariat services for the Invasive Plants and Animals Committee.

-Both face-to-face and teleconference meetings of IPAC are convened two to three times per year.
+Both face-to-face and teleconference meetings are convened two to three times per year.